-Salford Food Parcels are a charity based at The Emmanuel Church on Langworthy Road, Salford, run by Yvonne Simms, her husband, Martin and a team of fabulous volunteers.
-Yvonne reflects on the effect that three lockdowns have had on Salford Food Parcels, which has seen many vulnerable families needing emergency food parcels treble.
+Salford Food Parcels are a charity based at The Emmanuel Church on Langworthy Road, run by Yvonne Simms, her husband, Martin, and a team of fabulous volunteers.
+Yvonne reflects on the effect of three lockdowns on Salford Food Parcels, which has seen many vulnerable families needing emergency food parcels treble.

-‘Some of our usual volunteers could not help us sometimes; they often had other calls on their time or were going home from college.
-Thankfully, two new volunteers contacted me, and they have been with us ever since.
-These volunteers, Chelsea and her dad, Mark, now help to run the scheme, and Mark now registers people as they come in.
-Pete, my son, and I continued to attend, often with me now sitting in the background, giving help when needed.
-I have recently had an operation on the knee, which means that I can physically not move around as much as I would like, but I make up in spirit what I lack in mobility.
+‘Peter, my son, and I continued to attend, often with me now sitting in the background, giving help when needed.
+I have recently had an operation on the knee, which means that I can physically not move around as much as I would like, but I make up in spirit what I lack in mobility.’

 Moving Salford Food Parcels was vital to us continuing our services…

 ‘All of us wear protective masks and gloves and used alcohol hand gel and wipes to keep us safe.
-At the beginning of the pandemic, Salford Food Parcels was operating out of the LifeCentre in Salford.
-It was becoming difficult because we were getting so much busier than we have ever been; this resulted in more food and supplies than ever before.
-We used the room in the LifeCentre on a Wednesday; thus, moving heavy boxes upstairs every week was no mean feat; it was dangerous, especially in your seventies’.
+At the pandemic’s beginning, Salford Food Parcels was operating out of the LifeCentre in Salford.
+It was becoming difficult because we were getting busier than we had ever been, resulting in more food and supplies than ever before.
+We used the room in the LifeCentre on a Wednesday but moving heavy boxes upstairs every week was no mean feat.
+It was dangerous, especially when you were in your seventies’.

 Fareshare is a God’s send to local families and us.

-‘We delivered up to 15 additional Emergency food parcels during the first lockdown, and volunteers came forward when they weren’t working, delivering food to the door, and stepping back for their safety.
-In this 3rd lockdown, the numbers have been much higher; we provide additional emergency food parcels to people who are either isolating or trying to sort their benefits out.
+‘We delivered up to fifteen additional Emergency food parcels during the first lockdown, and volunteers came forward when they weren’t working, delivering food to the door, and stepping back for their safety.
+In this third lockdown, the numbers have been much higher; we provide additional emergency food parcels to people who are isolated or trying to sort their benefits out.
 Izzy, one of the drivers of the first lockdown, is again driving around Salford delivering food parcels.
-Volunteers, Mark and Chelsea, are providing near them; Martin is out and about providing emergency food parcels and taking two packages a week to where our son, Pete, lives.
-I have people who would volunteer; one of them lives in Stockport and is willing to drive to Salford to deliver Emergency Food Parcels to help vulnerable families.
-They are amazing people’.

 The third lockdown is now leaving its mark on vulnerable families.

 ‘We have received three grants and some donations from people just wanting to help, and again this has meant we can afford to buy food, including six eggs for everyone and tins of meat.
-This additional money allows me to buy things, which in ‘normal’ times I wouldn’t have the money to do this!
-This money increases the nutritional value of the food received, giving each family as much food as possible to increase their food budget’.
+This additional money allows me to buy things I wouldn’t have the money to do regularly!
+This money also increases the nutritional value of the food received, giving each family as much food as possible to increase their food budget hopefully.

 Holiday Hunger continues to support local families.